advocations/skype/Skype/WebSDK/SkypeWebSDKVersionUpdateNotifications.md

 **Bugs fixed in the new public preview build:**

-- Remove duplicate call ended activity items in certain call scenarios
+- Remove duplicate call ended activity items in group calls escalated from p2p
 - Fix certain behavioral bugs of p2p video calls in Edge

-The latest release includes fixes to remove duplicate activity items in certain calling scenarios and improvements to the reliability of p2p video calls in Edge.
+The latest release includes fixes for activity items and improvements to video calls in Edge.

 ---